Turning young lives around with unconditional love

 “One day I came home and my dad had packed up my bedroom, put all the boxes in the back of the car and took me to the local police station.

 “He told a policeman he would drive the car until the petrol tank was half empty and that’s where he was going to leave me, unless the police found somewhere for me to stay.”

 Corey ended up moving into Carinity Orana, a house at Bald Hills in north Brisbane which is celebrating 40 years of supporting homeless youth and those at risk of homelessness.
 Corey spent just over a year living there.

-Today, Carinity Orana can cater for up to five residents aged 16 to 21 years at any one time, offering a maximum stay of six months.
+Today, Carinity Orana can cater for up to five residents aged 16 to 21 years at any one time, offering an average stay of six months.

 “It was initially a bit scary as a lot of the other kids that were there were a lot more hardened and older,” Corey recalls.

 “Having youth workers in the house who were there to encourage me regardless of whether I was naughty or not was great, and I attended school the whole time I was there.

 “I was very happy there as I was getting the attention that I was craving.
 I felt loved and I felt really supported there.
 Up until then I hadn’t felt that in my life.
 That unconditional love was very foreign to me.”